Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Theoretical framework

-Considering small departures from the symmetries of GR to linear order in the metric potentials, we now solve Eq.~(\ref{eq:eeq}) expressed in terms of the trace-reversed potentials $\bar{h}^{\mu\nu}$ in an order-by-order fashion by splitting the potential $\bar{h}^{\mu\nu}$ into two parts as\footnote{This should not be confused with the Post-Minkowskian expansion which generally uses similar notation.}
+Considering small departures from the symmetries of GR to linear order in the metric potentials, we now solve Eq.~(\ref{eq:eeq}) expressed in terms of the trace-reversed potentials $\bar{h}^{\mu\nu}$ by splitting the potential $\bar{h}^{\mu\nu}$ into two parts as\footnote{This should not be confused with the Post-Minkowskian expansion which generally uses similar notation.}

 where $\bar{h}^{(0)\mu\nu}$ is the trace-reversed GR solution and $\bar{h}^{(1)\mu\nu}$ contains the symmetry-breaking terms, which is a similar approach to that of \cite{Kostelecky:2016kfm}.
-The equations of motion for the potentials read
+We choose the harmonic gauge, which with the above equation in mind reads